HITECHCRIME/HC_SG26_CRAVE/README.md

 slow the bleed, slow the bleeed ye

 **VERSE 2**

-of the cravings, bind and chain to me bind to me bitch

-let me crown my thoughts that rage against my feed,
+let me crown my thoughts that rage against my feed of cravings that bind and chain to me puncture not bind that's what you did bitch